 - 2 cups soaked cashews

-- 1/2 cup melted coconut oil
+- 1/4 cup melted coconut oil

-- 1/2 cup maple syrup
+- 1/4 cup maple syrup

-- 1/2 cup nut milk (or water or herbal tea)
+- 1/4-1/2 cup nut milk or water or herbal tea

 - 1/3 cup coconut butter

-- optional brightener: 2 tbsp lime juice (or swap for another juice or extract)
+- optional brightener: 2 tbsp lime juice or swap for another juice or extract

-- optional flavor enhancer: 1 tsp vanilla paste (I use this brand)
+- optional flavor enhancer: 1 tsp vanilla paste

 Optional White “Candy” Ribbon Layer

 - BLUE or PURPLE: 1/4 cup blueberries or 1 tsp matcha blue or butterfly tea flower

 - Crushed Nuts

-- Chocolate Bar Shards
+- Dark Chocolate Bar (chopped into shards)

-- Chia Fruit Jam (1 cups frozen berries, 1 tsp chia seeds, 2 tbsp maple syrup, 1/4 cup melted coconut oil)
+- Chia Fruit Jam 1 cups frozen berries, 1 tsp chia seeds, 2 tbsp maple syrup, 1/4 cup melted coconut oil

-- Chocolate Cream (melted chocolate bar, or healthy chocolate sauce = equal parts cacao powder, maple syrup, melted coconut oil)
+- Chocolate Cream melted chocolate bar, or healthy chocolate sauce = equal parts cacao powder, maple syrup, melted coconut oil

-Rub pan interiors with a light sweeping layer of coconut oil and some like to add parchment in some way, for instance cut a circle or square and line the bottom of the springform or removable bottom pans.
+Rub pan of choice interiors with a light sweeping layer of coconut oil and some like to add parchment in some way, for instance cut a circle or square and line the bottom of the springform or removable bottom pans.
 If you use a traditional square pan, fully line with parchment paper and overhanging edges.

 Make the Base

-Process base ingredients until crumbly.
+- Process base ingredients until crumbly.
 Do not over process or it will become pasty.
 Press this coarse layer into the bottom of your pan.
 Use a spoon to carefully flatten the surface, making the crust layer even.
 Put pan in freezer while you make creamy layer.

 Make the Creamy Filling

 If frozen, defrost 20 minutes before eating.
 Enjoy!